-Metro cannot enter an agreement that would legally obligate the project's completion until the Board - as a responsible agency under the California Environmental Quality Act (CEQA) and/or the National Environmental Policy Act (NEPA) - considers and analyzes the environmental impacts of the project.
+Metro cannot enter an agreement that would legally obligate the project's completion until the Board - as a responsible agency under CEQA and/or NEPA - considers and analyzes the environmental impacts of the project.
 The project must be cleared through CEQA before a JDA or a Ground Lease can be approved by the Board.
 Metro is not the lead CEQA agency for JD projects; the agency with local regulatory land use authority generally serves that function.